iamtash/iamtash.github.io/_posts/2019-07-14-coffee_lovers_only_sip_with_caution.markdown

 In the latter case of the local variable `roaster`, we will still execute the above line of code.
 The only difference is a new instance of Coffee is being built off a new, un-persisted instance of Roaster.

 At this point, we have identified and/or built the instance of Coffee that our new cup will belong to, as well as the instance of Roaster that the instance of Coffee belongs to.
-The second to last attribute we need to build a valid instance of a Cup is the *brew* attribute, which we can pass into the Cup initialize method with this line of code and simultaneously assign the new cup to its corresponding coffee with this line of code:
+The second to last attribute we need to build a valid instance of a Cup is the *brew* attribute, which we can pass into the Cup initialize method and simultaneously assign the new cup to its corresponding coffee with this line of code:
 ```
 @cup = @coffee.cups.build(params[:cup])
 ```